simran-kaur-saggu/Pizza-Sales-Analysis-Portfolio-Project/README.md

 # 🍕 Pizza Sales Dashboard – SQL & Excel Project

 This project analyzes pizza sales data using SQL and visualizes key business metrics in an Excel dashboard.
 It covers various KPIs, order trends, category performance, and best/worst sellers.
+##  Project Execution Flow

+1. **SQL Query Execution (SQL Server):**
+   - All KPIs and trend insights were generated using SQL queries on Microsoft SQL Server.
+   - The results were captured using screenshots and exported as tables.

+2. **Export and Dashboard Building (Excel):**
+   - Cleaned and structured results were uploaded to Excel.
+   - Used pivot charts, graphs, slicers, and formatting to create an interactive dashboard.
+   - Final visuals were verified against original SQL query outputs for accuracy.

 ##  Project Workflow

 The analysis is structured in four key phases:
 1. **Data Cleaning**
    - Checked for missing values
    - Removed NULLs and duplicates